 Poet, political activist, proto-rapper, stand-up, singer, musician and the original “bluesologist,” Gil-Scott Heron can be viewed in all his glory, an experimenter at his personal peak in 1983’s performance documentary/history lesson and travelogue, “Black Wax.”

-Almost 40 years later, and it’s hard to think of a music doc that snaps, crackle and pops with the wit, warmth and musicality of this one.
+Almost 40 years later, and it’s hard to think of a music doc that snaps, crackles and pops with the wit, warmth and musicality of this one.

 The in-your-face poet of “The Revolution Will Not Be Televised” had hit the Reagan era with his passion intact, but his patter laid-back, his stage presence polished to perfection.